Women in the military: Effects of sexual assault

-Sexual assault leads to many health problems for women in the military such as anxiety disorders, such as post-traumatic stress disorder (PTSD), depression, substance abuse, binge eating, dissociation and memory impairment, suicidal and parasuicidal behavior, sexual dysfunction and dissatisfaction, poor self-esteem, and personality disorders, such as borderline personality disorder.
-It also takes a toll on their physical health and have reported having menstrual complications, headaches, back pain, gastrointestinal pain.
+Sexual assault leads to many health problems, such as anxiety disorders, post-traumatic stress disorder (PTSD), depression, substance abuse, binge eating, dissociation and memory impairment, suicidal and parasuicidal behavior, sexual dysfunction and dissatisfaction, poor self-esteem, and personality disorders, such as borderline personality disorder.
+It also takes a toll on physical health, and many women have reported menstrual complications, headaches, back pain, and gastrointestinal pain.

-All of these factors make it hard for women to stay in the military, in women it is the leading cause for early leave of the armed forces.
-Once leaving the military though women have a hard time reintegrating back into society and can end up homeless.
-It is so debilitating for women in the military because most of their perpetrates are people they work and live with, from peers to a supervisor and higher above.
-This close relationship creates a new type of trauma as the victim is forced to see them every day and creates an overall lack of trust in people.
+All of these factors make it hard for women to stay in the military; sexual assault is the leading cause for early leave of women in the armed forces.
+Working for — and living alongside — perpetrators of sexual violence exacerbates the difficulties that victims in the military face.
+This close relationship creates a new type of trauma as the victim is forced to see the perpetrator every day, fomenting distrust in others.
+Once leaving the military, these women often have a hard time reintegrating back into society.
+Difficulties include challenges with close relationships, occupational adjustments and homelessness.

-They more often fail to complete college, and generally earn incomes less than $25,000.
-Their work can involve frequent interactions with their attacker, and damages trust in the institution.
-Perpetrators are typically in a higher position have the job to protect the woman, increasing trauma.
+A 2000 study found that these women were more likely to fail to complete college and earn incomes less than $25,000.
+Their work can involve frequent interactions with their attacker, which damages trust in the institution.
+Perpetrators are typically in a higher position and are supposed to have protected the woman, which can increase trauma.

 Updated military training focuses on bystander interventions and the role of consent in sexual activity, emphasizing the responsibility of male soldiers.
 Some female soldiers assume the classically male role of "protector".
 This works to change women's "responsibility for preventing rape" and requires that male soldiers acknowledge their responsibility to engage with female soldiers in all activities.